PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-08 11:30:08
+Last updated: 2024-04-08 11:30:40
-Random Quote: I would very much like to return your witty banter, but I am too exhausted to be clever. - Galina 'Red' Reznikov
+Random Quote: In my head, it's like If I can conquer men, then I can conquer femininity. - Jules Vaughn